 Readability and Accuracy

-Readability refers to the lowest denominator by which you can read a weight on a given balance.
+Readability refers to the lowest digit or quantity by which you can read a weight on a given balance.
 For example, many precision balances will allow you to read to 1mg, whereas many analytical balances will give readings to 0.1mg.

 Repeatability and Maximum Uncertainty Tolerance